 Flex Circuit Termination Methods

-A ZIF (zero insertion force) is a type of connector that requires very little force for insertion.
-They allow for top and bottom contact options, vertical and right angle orientations, surface mount, and thru-hole terminations.
+A ZIF is a type of connector that requires very little force for insertion.
+They allow for top and bottom contact options, vertical and right-angle orientations, surface mount, and thru-hole terminations.
 The ZIF contact can be simply a flexible flat cable, a complex flexible PCB, or a flex tail from a rigid-flex PCB.

 Contact spacing options are allowed down to 0.2mm pitch.
 Using a ZIF connector eliminates the need for a mating connector.
 The flex circuit end "mates” into the connector usually located on the rigid board.
 The ZIF contacts also allow for repeated cycling with minimal wear.

 Tight geometrical tolerances must be maintained on the flex or rigid-flex PCB so that the ZIF contact fits optimally in the ZIF connector.
 In many instances these enhanced tolerances can only be realized through the investment in laser direct imaging and laser cutting.

 Thru-hole or surface mount are the traditional technology that is used in today's printed circuit boards.
 Right angle, Co-Planar, Parallel, Circular, D-Sub, Micro-D, I/O (including MIL-DTL-38999, Series 80 Mighty Mouse, MIL-DTL-24308, MIL-DTL-83513), and many other options are available.